robindavidgames/ci-project03/README.md

 This is easier for a human reader to parse.

+## Google Sheet not Updating on Restart
+Once the user has added a new day to the Google Sheet, they have the option to return to the main menu.
+I had the following code in the restart() function to update the "data" variable.

+    data = wordcount.get_all_values()

+However, this didn't work and so functions were executing with the old data.
+Referring to guidance on [W3Schools](https://www.w3schools.com/python/python_variables_global.asp), the following change fixed the bug.
+I simply wasn't referring to the global instance of "data".

+    global data
+    data = wordcount.get_all_values()

 # Future Features
 ## Multiple Users
 By updating row_to_update in update_worksheet(), etc., it would be possible to create a program that handle multiple users.
 As it stands, each user in the googledoc is simply a different row and all are contained in the same list of dictionaries.